tari-project/triptych/README.md

 `{ M, J ; (l, r) : M[l] = r*G, r*J = U }`

-It's possible to use the Fiat-Shamir transformation to produce a non-interactive protocol that can additionally bind an arbitrary message into the proof.
+It's possible to use the Fiat-Shamir transformation to produce a non-interactive protocol that can additionally bind an arbitrary message into the transcript.
 This produces the linkable ring signature.

 ## Implementation notes